samuelmoiwa/react-redux-capstone-project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Dipesh Malvia for such a wonderful tutorial
+I would like to thank Dipesh Malvia for such a wonderful tutorial <br>
+Thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the beautiful design template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>